Bohemian retreat nestled in lush botanical gardens on a tiny island in the Adriatic Sea (approximately 10 minutes by

 Interiors have been painted deep, vibrant colours and are decorated with unusual driftwood sculptures and contemporary artwork.
 The result is a discreet yet spiritual escape from the modern world.
 Popular with flora loving families and hippies at heart, it’s a great place to while away the days eating fresh seafood, swimming in the bay, exploring by kayak and diving nearby shipwrecks.

 - The two excellent restaurants, Meneghello and Toto's, which are surrounded by fragrant plants, crystal-clear water and almost constant sunshine

-- A haven of flora and fauna - the island is car-free, there's limited WiFi, and no in-rooms TVs or phones
+- A haven of flora and fauna - the island is car-free, there's limited WiFi, and no in-room TVs or phones

 - The carefully designed buildings blend harmoniously with the environment and most have terraces overlooking the ocean

 - Just a 10-minute water taxi from Hvar Town's cultural monuments and hip eateries

 - The laid-back and friendly vibe: we were taken, by jeep, to our villa and then ordered to relax and not to worry about checking in

 - Logistics: water taxis and only 1 cash machine on the island

 - This is a rustic, bohemian retreat - those seeking luxury may be happier elsewhere (e.g. no WiFi in rooms, only in the main restaurant Meneghello )